shermiin/Concurrent-and-parallel-project/README.md

 # General Advice #

 * Develop your software your way.
+Use tools, languages and libraries as you wish.
 * Adapt the image building process such that
-  * a) runtime and build dependencies are available in the generated image and
+  a) runtime and build dependencies are available in the generated image and
-  * b) your software is build during image creation.
+  b) your software is built during image creation.
   Have a look at `Dockerfile`, `install_deps.sh` and `build.sh` to understand how we did it in this template.
 We recommend you a comparable separation as this eases development.